Eramogul/alx-higher_level_programming/0x00-python-hello_world/README.md

-0x00-python-hello_world task and ther solutions
+0x00-python-hello-world
+providing solutions to the problems